StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

-The Southern Ocean is home to the Antarctic Circumpolar Current (ACC), whose depth integrated mass transport is the world's largest, and the Southern Ocean meridional overturning circulation (SOMOC), which plays a key role in the earth's climate system through the ventilation/sequestration of heat and carbon.
-These two circulations are tightly woven into the fabric of Southern Ocean climate dynamics, with mechanisms affecting one also affecting the other.
+The Southern Ocean is home to the Antarctic Circumpolar Current (ACC), whose depth integrated mass transport is the world's largest, and the Southern Ocean meridional overturning circulation (SOMOC), which plays a key role in the earth system through the ventilation/sequestration of heat and carbon.
+These two circulations are tightly woven into the fabric of Southern Ocean dynamics, with mechanisms affecting one also affecting the other.

 <br> <br>